Diabetes MSc/Postgraduate Diploma/Postgraduate Certificate

 2013/2014 - Home/EU: £8,160 International: £15,305

-The course provides a wide range of approved, accredited M level modules and short courses targeted at the specific needs of post-registration healthcare professionals.
-They focus on clinical, diagnostic and technical skills development and aim to provide the educational foundation for advanced/autonomous practice.
+The course provides a wide range of approved, accredited M-level modules and short courses targeted at the specific needs of post-registration healthcare professionals.
+These modules focus on clinical, diagnostic and technical skills development whilst also providing an academic underpinning and will provide an educational foundation for advanced/autonomous practice.

 - Clinical Presentation and Management in Diabetes